 The HWC provides free and low-cost resources and education for employers and practitioners to support worker well-being.

-The workplace mental health policy brief outlines the benefits of addressing mental health, describes strong mental health and return to work policies, and highlights best practices to promote mental health and safety.
+The recovery friendly workplace policy brief outlines the benefits of recruiting and retaining individuals in recovery, describes workplace policies, and highlights best practices to support workers in recovery.

 Our work in the construction industry identified mental health, including substance use and suicide prevention, as important topics.
 The HWC launched a workplace suicide prevention campaign in 2019 with two “stand-down for safety” events (when work is stopped to talk about safety), and was expanded to address the needs beyond construction in late 2020.
 The resources are now freely available on our website.